University of Wales Trinity Saint David

 English Language Requirements

-International students and EU students whose first language is not English are required to have sufficient command of the English language to enable them to follow your course without linguistic difficulties.
+Students whose first language is not English are required to have sufficient command of the English language to enable them to follow their course without linguistic difficulties.

 - For study at undergraduate level and above, English language must be assessed at CEFR Level B2, which is equivalent to a minimum of IELTS 6.0 overall with no less than 5.5 in reading, writing, listening and speaking.
 To meet this requirement, students must provide evidence of a Secure English Language Test (SELT).